-Aedifica invests in apartment buildings situated in lively districts that are centrally located and easily accessible within the Belgian major cities.
+Aedifica possesses apartment buildings situated in lively districts that are centrally located and easily accessible within Belgian major cities such as Brussels and Antwerp.
 The buildings are primarily residential but, given their urban locations which commonly feature mixed-use buildings, may also include office or retail space.

-Aedifica is primarily interested in new or fully renovated buildings that are large to generate good returns and which offer strong potential for capital gains.
+Aedifica is primarily interested in new or fully renovated buildings that are large enough to generate good returns and offer potential for capital gains, which may be realised through the sale of individual units within buildings initially acquired in full.
 Aedifica also acts upstream by investing in development projects that meet these criteria.

-Among the buildings of Aedifica, here are some examples of apartment buildings rented out as unfurnished:
+Among the buildings of Aedifica, here are some examples of apartment buildings:

-Aedifica is the owner of a highly visible building located at the heart of Brussels on the corner of Grand Sablon and rue de la Régence.
-The building was conceived by the celebrated architect Jo Crepain in one of the most lively tourist and shopping districts of the Europe’s capital city.
+This building is located in Brussels’ city centre, in one of the most lively tourist and shopping districts of Europe’s capital city.
 In addition to its 30 apartments, the building also includes The Mercedes House which features a high-end restaurant run by a star chef.